How Wifi Positioning Works

 Wi-Fi positioning works a lot like GPS.
 This does NOT require access to the wireless network or provide any sort of access.
 It’s a lot like reading an address from the street.

 Once the device has recognized a Wi-Fi signal it consults an index of known Wi-Fi access points, calculates its distance from the source based on signal strength, and figures out its rough physical location.
-More wireless sources means better accuracy.
+More wireless sources mean better accuracy.
 While not as precise as satellite positioning in most situations, this method can usually provide a usable estimate until the device returns to a clear view of the sky.
 Once it does, GPS will take back over to get you the best possible location information.